Quansight-Labs/ndindex/docs/indices/other-topics.md

 105553170825400
 ```

-From this, we can see that every possible slice is just a manipulation of the
+From this, you are hopefully convinced that every possible slice is just a
-memory offset, shape, and strides.
-It's not hard to see that this also applies
+manipulation of the memory offset, shape, and strides.
+It's not hard to see
-to integer indices (which just removes the stride for the corresponding axis)
+that this also applies to integer indices (which just removes the stride for
+the corresponding axis, adjusting the shape and memory offset accordingly) and
-and newaxis (which adds `0` to the strides):
+newaxis (which just adds `0` to the strides):

 ```py
 >>> b.strides